CodeSinghh/Terraform_Automation_Project/Project Documentation.md

 - **Internet Gateway**: An internet gateway is attached to the VPC to enable outbound internet access for the public subnets.
 - **Load Balancer**: A load balancer is deployed to distribute incoming traffic among multiple EC2 instances for improved reliability and scalability.

 - *For network-related Terraform files, please navigate to the VPC folder.
-For load balancer files, please head to the Load Balancer folder, where you can find all the necessary folders.*
+For load balancer files, please head to the Load Balancer folder, where you can find all the necessary files.*

 **Compute Resources**:
 - **EC2 Instances**: EC2 instances are provisioned in each public subnet, each running an Apache2 web server to serve web content.
 These instances form the web tier of the infrastructure.